SAP-samples/build-codejam/exercises/ex2-SAP-Build-Apps/ex2.4/README.md

 ### Questions for Discussion

 - Where can you deploy an SAP Build Apps project?
+Where would you want to?

+- Instead of using the deploy button of SAP Build Apps, how else could you deploy the app?

 ## Further Study